 The most common symptoms of menopause include:

-- Urinary problems – Urinary problems can be a common issue for women during menopause.
+Urinary problems – Urinary problems can be common for women during menopause.
 This may be due to changes in estrogen levels, which can affect the bladder muscles.
 This can lead to a feeling of urgency to urinate, increased frequency of urination, and even incontinence.

 What Causes Menopause?

-Menopause is caused by a decrease in the production of estrogen and progesterone in the body.
+A decrease in the production of estrogen and progesterone in the body causes menopause.